TUM-DAML/seml/examples/README.md

 ### `slurm` block
 The special 'slurm' block contains the slurm parameters.
 This block and all values are optional.
 Possible values are:
    - `experiments_per_job`: Number of parallel experiments to run in each Slurm job.
 Note that only experiments from the same batch share a job.
 Default: 1
-   - `max_jobs_per_batch`: Maximum number of Slurm jobs running per experiment batch.
+   - `simultaneous_jobs`: Maximum number of simultaneously running Slurm jobs per job array.
 Default: No restriction
    - `sbatch_options_template`: Name of a custom template of `SBATCH` options.
 Define your own templates in `settings.py` under `SBATCH_OPTIONS_TEMPLATES`, e.g. for long-running jobs, CPU-only jobs, etc.
    - `sbatch_options`: dictionary that contains custom values that will be passed to `sbatch`, specifying e.g. the